 salt and pepper to taste

-To prepare the grits according to the package instructions omitting the butter.
+Make the grits according to the package instructions omitting the butter.
 Once the grits are done stir in the nutritional yeast and extra virgin olive oil.
 Add salt and pepper to taste.